 ABSTRACT

 The field study was carried out at, AICCIP, MPKV, Rahuri-413 722 during Kharif, 2023.
 An investigation was undertaken with an objective of, to evaluate the effect of Thiamethoxam 12.6% + Lambda-cyhalothrin 9.5% ZC insecticides against pink bollworm through drone application.
-The results revealed that among the tested insecticidal treatments, the treatment Thiamethoxam 12.6% + Lambda-cyhalothrin 9.5% ZC @55 gm a.i./ha through drone application was recorded lowest number of rosette flower (4.15%), green boll damage (3.49%), pink bollworm larvae (1.97per 20 bolls).
-At harvest, the treatment recorded less open boll damage (6.50%) and locule damage (2.82%) and the treatments @44 gm a.i./ha through drone application and @44 gm a.i./ha through knapsack sprayer found at par with it which had a non-significant difference among them.
+The results revealed that among the tested insecticidal treatments, the treatment Thiamethoxam 12.6% + Lambda-cyhalothrin 9.5% ZC @55 g a.i./ha through drone application was recorded lowest number of rosette flower (4.15%), green boll damage (3.49%), pink bollworm larvae (1.97 larva per 20 bolls).
+At harvest, the treatment recorded low open boll damage (6.50%) and locule damage (2.82%) and the treatments @44 g a.i./ha through drone application and @44 gm a.i./ha through knapsack sprayer found at par with it which had a non-significant difference among them.
 The results underscore the potential of drone technology to improve pest management efficiency, reduce labor costs, and ensure uniform pesticide application, thereby promoting sustainable cotton cultivation practices.

-KEYWORDS- Pink bollworm.
-Cotton, drone, efficacy, precise agriculture
+KEYWORDS- Pink bollworm Cotton, drone, efficacy, precise agriculture

 1. INTRODUCTION